neurosim/DNN_NeuroSim_V1.4/README.md

 ```

-For the usage of this tool, please refer to the manual.
+For additional details on the usage of this tool, please refer to the manual.

 ## References related to this tool